elmahio/documentation/docs/logging-heartbeats-from-azure-functions.md

 ## Using a separate heartbeat function

 You may want a single heartbeat representing your entire function app consisting of multiple functions.
-This is a good option if you want to create heartbeats from queue triggered functions or similar.
+This is a good option if you want to create heartbeats from queue-triggered functions or similar.
 In these cases, you don't want to create a heartbeat every time a message from the queue is handled, but you will want to notify elmah.io if dependencies like database connection suddenly aren't available.
-We recommend creating a new heartbeat function for this kind of functions.
+We recommend creating a new heartbeat function for this kind of Function.
 Like in the previous example, make sure to extend your `Startup.cs` file like this:

 ```csharp
 using Microsoft.Azure.Functions.Extensions.DependencyInjection;